carlbodin/dotfiles/docs/hyprinstall.md

 ```
 stow
-pywal (Color themes from the wallpaper, install with `sudo pacman -S python-pywal`, themes are in `~/.cache/wal/`.)
+pywal (Color themes from the wallpaper, themes are in `~/.cache/wal/` and templates in `~/.config/wal/`)
-pywalfox (Both on system from yay `yay -S python-pywalfox` and as extension in Firefox.
-After installation, enter extension and press "Fetch theme".)
+pywalfox (Also install as extension in Firefox)
-starship, also install and use the "font_family CaskadyaCove Nerd Font Mono"
+starship (Requires CaskadyaCove Nerd Font Mono)
-cava (Frequency bar visualizer.
-Install from pacman.)
-pipes.sh (Pipe terminal colors visualization script.
-Install from yay.)
 ```

 ### Games